 Have you been called by Jesus?
 When did it happen?
 Where were you?
 What did He say?
 How did you respond?
 Who have you told?

-Matthew tells us that Jesus inaugurated His public ministry by issuing two significant calls to those who would follow Him.
+Matthew tells us that Jesus inaugurated His public ministry by issuing three significant calls to those who would follow Him.
 These calls transcend time, apply to each of us today, and are found in in Matthew 4:17-23.

 Answering the call to salvation is the first step on a person’s journey to follow Jesus.
 This step is taken when we accept the truth that…